 The study linked and excerpted below is a small pilot study and therefore the results are only a beginning.
-However the idea that evidence-based lifestyle therapies such as nutrition (probiotics) can help both physical (IBS) and psychological challenges is real.
+However the idea that evidence-based lifestyle therapies such as nutrition (probiotics) can help both physical (IBS) and psychological challenges are real.

 Years of experience and research for PeopleBeatingCancer has taught me that there are dozens of evidence-based nutritional therapies to support chronic diseases such as IBC.